This post covers things to do during October in Barcelona 2023, including family-friendly, nighttime, and free or cheap

 The festival is held in a massive 6,000-square-meter tent.
 There will be live Bavarian music and German beer (for purchase).

-It takes place October 5th to 16th, 2022 at the Plaza Universo de Fira Barcelona Montjuïc (next to Plaza España).
-Visit their website for the details.
+It takes place from October 4th to 5th at the Plaza Universo de Fira Barcelona Montjuïc (next to Plaza España).

 Don’t care for beer?
 No problem!
 See our post for things to do at night in Barcelona.